CODIGO

 Summary

-Standard ML (SML) is a general-purpose, modular, functional programming language with compile-time type checking and type inference.
-It is a modern dialect of ML that includes modules, pattern matching, and a sophisticated type system.
+A general-purpose, modular, functional programming language with compile-time type checking and type inference.
+It is known for its sophisticated module system and algebraic data types.

 Paradigms